ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 21. All input fields gathering information about the user have a label clearly stating the purpose of this field (1.3.5).
 22. Use an onchange event on a select element to update other elements i.e. in a form without causing a change of context.
 (3.2.2)
 ## Messages
-23. Make users aware that an error has occurred and help them to determine what is wrong i.e. by indicating form fields in error.
-Make Failure Message messages as specific as possible.
+23. Make users aware that an error has occurred and help them to determine what is wrong i.e. by indicating form fields in the error message.
+Make failure messages as specific as possible.
 (3.3.1)

 - Use aria-required property to identify required fields.